-What is the NIH Public Access Policy and how do I comply as a researcher?
+What is the NIH Public Access Policy and how do I comply ?

 The law states that: "The Director of the National Institutes of Health shall require that all investigators funded by the NIH submit or have submitted for them to the National Library of Medicine’s PubMed Central an electronic version of their final, peer-reviewed manuscripts upon acceptance for publication, to be made publicly available no later than 12 months after the official date of publication."

 - For more information see NIH Public Access Policy Details (plus FAQ).